There is nothing like reading the pen.

 A direct comparison between these two pens shows some subtle differences:

-– The central ring on these Capless are different.
-It is a groove on the Japanese pen, and is flat on the Brazilian unit.
+– The central rings on these Capless are different.
+It is a groove on the Japanese pen, and it is flat on the Brazilian.

 – Contrary to what I had said, the Brazilian pen does use a converter.
 It is a form of CON-W, as the nipple corresponds to a double-spare cartridge.

-In this regards, both the Japanese and the Brazilian Capless are not different.
+In this regard, both the Japanese and the Brazilian Capless are not different.
 However, the Japanese pen was not marketed with the converter attached.

 We could question then whether double-spare cartridges were actually marketed in Brazil or these pens –and others like later Capless and the model 77- relied solely on inkwells as ink supply.
 In fact, the instruction sheet of this Capless pen does not mention the use of cartridges at all.